 What is green energy?

-These days, it seems like every energy company under the sun is shouting about their green energy credentials.
+You may have noticed that every energy company under the sun is shouting about their green credentials.
 But what even is green energy?
 And how do you know whether what you’re paying for is actually good for the planet?
-Well, worry not – we’re here to dispel the myths and deliver some home truths about what it really means to be green.
+Fear not – we’re here to dispel the myths and deliver some home truths about what it really means to be green.

 So what makes energy ‘green’?